Bad Alan. This has been lingering in the to do pile too long.

 Carl is just an embodiment of a love for teaching, experimenting, and he has a great laugh.
 I will make every opportunity I can to visit again (and expect to end up buying yet another photo software Carl recommends).

 top/featured photo credits: flickr photo by cogdogblog http://flickr.com/photos/cogdog/16383889754 shared under a Creative Commons (BY-SA) license

-The post "Conversations (and Photo Adventures) With Carl Berger" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2015/05/conversations-and-photo-adventures-with-carl-berger/) on May 5, 2015.
+The post "Conversations (and Photo Adventures) With Carl Berger" was originally thawed from a previous ice age and melted at CogDogBlog (https://cogdogblog.com/2015/05/conversations-and-photo-adventures-with-carl-berger/) on May 5, 2015.